Skip to main content

 Heath is a small, affluent lakeside city of about 9,000 residents on the western shore of Lake Ray Hubbard in Rockwall County.
 Custom homes on larger lots define the community, with median home values well above $500,000.
 The city sits in Texas's smallest county by area, just 147 square miles, yet Rockwall County consistently ranks among the wealthiest in the state.

 Most Heath homes rely on septic because the city doesn't operate its own municipal sewer.
-According to TCEQ, over 2 million Texas homes use on-site wastewater systems, and Heath's large lots support them well.
-But proximity to Lake Ray Hubbard introduces real complications.
+The lots are large enough to support on-site systems, but proximity to Lake Ray Hubbard introduces real complications.
 High water tables near the shoreline, calcareous clay soils with slow permeability, and Rockwall County's strict 1.5-acre minimum for septic lots all shape what your system looks like and how much it costs to maintain.

 Heath's large custom homes and lakeside location mean local septic companies regularly handle high-value properties with complex soil and water table conditions.